 The Benefits of Card-On-File Payments

-Aside from receiving consistent, timely payments from customers, there are other card-on-file benefits for businesses.
+Aside from receiving consistent, timely customer payments, there are other card-on-file benefits for businesses.

 1. Optimize Cash Flow and Business Efficiency

-As for business efficiency, card-on-file transactions make it easy for businesses to ask for customers’ payment information once, save it, and then use it to maintain a stream of revenue.
-Indeed, this payment solution makes it easier to see how much you are generating month over month.
-In turn, this data can help your business make more effective decisions regarding revenue outlooks and staff management and find areas to address and improve based on customer needs.
+As for business efficiency, card-on-file transactions make it easy for businesses to ask for customers’ payment information once and then use it to maintain revenue.
+Indeed, this payment solution makes it easier to see how much you generate monthly.
+This data can help your business make more effective decisions regarding revenue outlooks and staff management and find areas to address and improve based on customer needs.

 2. Save Time